jolhoeft/hyperium.github.io/_guides/server/response_strategies.md

 In this example, any errors in `web_res_future` are simply passed on in our response.
 More robust design would unpack those errors and set appropriate status codes.
-Retries or default responses may also be impllemented depending on the application.
+Retries or default responses may also be implemented depending on the application.

 ### Building the Server